amient/affinity/README.md

-There ws an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible Instructions to compensate failed operations but this was abandonned as for it to operate consistently distributed locks would have to be used.
+There ws an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible Instructions to compensate failed operations but this was abandoned as for it to operate consistently distributed locks would have to be used.

 ### Akka Patterns